javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 Nothing is "carved in stone" here.
 Everything is optional and can be changed: these are coding rules, not religious dogmas.

-### Figure brackets
+### Curly braces

-In most JavaScript projects figure brackets are written on the same line, not on the new line.
-A so-called "egyptian" style.
+In most JavaScript projects curly braces are written on the same line as the corresponding keyword, not on the new line, a so-called "Egyptian" style.
 There's also a space before an opening bracket.

 Like this: